Giwan/giwan.github.io/src/pages/blog/2025-12-16-the-windows-11-crisis/index.md

 layout: "../../../layouts/BlogArticle.astro"
 ---

-> [!NOTE]
-> This article is based on the analysis presented in the ColdFusion video "The
+> **Note:** This article is based on the analysis presented in the ColdFusion
-> Windows 11 Crisis".
+> video "The Windows 11 Crisis".

 Windows 11 was launched with promises of a fresh design and improved productivity.
 However, as ColdFusion explores in his recent video, the operating